CNES/shareloc/docs/source/developer.rst

 This is very useful when debuging.

-RpcOptim Class
+RPCoptim Class
 --------------

-As explained above, RpcOptim is a copy of the Rpc class.
+As explained above, RPCoptim is a copy of the Rpc class.
 As a result, it has exactly the same usage and its methods have the same I/O. It can be seen as a python overlay of the C++ RPC class, which acts as an interface between the python code and the C++ code.

-RpcOptim inherits from RPC(C++) and GeoModelTemplate.
+RPCoptim inherits from RPC(C++) and GeoModelTemplate.
 Most of its methods consist of calling the corresponding method of the parent class in C++ and returning the output.